 The County Emergency Planning Service (CEPS) is responsible for ensuring the County Council is adequately prepared for and able to respond to major emergencies or disasters that affect Devon.
 The Council has a statutory responsibility under the Civil Contingencies Act 2004 to prepare plans for civil protection and respond to emergency situations, along with partner agencies.
 Emergency plans are prepared for those situations considered locally to carry the greatest risk or threat to the community.
-Plans are prepared and validated in conjunction with District Councils in Devon, the emergency services and other Category 1 responders under the umbrella of the Devon & Cornwall Local Resilience Group
+Plans are prepared and validated in conjunction with District Councils in Devon, the emergency services and other Category 1 responders under the umbrella of the Devon, Cornwall & Isles Of Scilly Local Resilience Forum (LRF).

 CEPS undertakes and participates in the following functions:

-- Risk assessment – the service participates in the community risk assessment, undertaken with partners at the Devon, Cornwall and Isles of Scilly Local Resilience Forum (LRF).
-The result of this work is published in the Community Risk Register, on the LRF website.
+- Risk assessment – the service participates in the community risk assessment, undertaken with partners at the LRF.
+The result of this work is published in the Community Risk Register, on the LRF website

-- Advice and information – there is now a duty on councils to provide information to the public and business communities on dealing with emergencies.
+- Advice and information – there is also a duty on councils to provide information to the public and business communities on dealing with emergencies.